TheSilvered/nest/docs/c_api/c_api-function.md

 **Description:**

-Gets the number of arguments a function takes.
+@return The maximum number of arguments a function accepts.

 ---